strattondrs/docker-introscope/README.md

 ## Locking at the data inside the containers (e.g. logs)
-If you like you can also map local folders (volumes), but I dont like this approach as this hinders portability, and most of the time it is not even necessary, as docker is great at providing access to them already.
+If you like you can also map local folders (volumes), but I don't like this approach as this hinders portability, and most of the time it is not even necessary, as docker is great at providing access to them already.
 What I usually do is to connect to the container with either
 ```
 docker logs [container-name] (to see all log output written to system out)
 ```